rretkute/ml_cell_lineage_reconstruction/README.md

 # Using Machine Learning (ML) for cell lineage reconstruction
 Renata Retkute (rr614@cam.ac.uk), Alidivinas Prusokas and Augustinas Prusokas

-This is the submission to Allen Institute Cell Lineage Reconstruction DREAM Challenge https://www.synapse.org/#!Synapse:syn20692755/wiki/595096
+This is team AMbeRland submission to Allen Institute Cell Lineage Reconstruction DREAM Challenge https://www.synapse.org/#!Synapse:syn20692755/wiki/

 ## Methods
 We used  Generalized Boosted Regression (GBR)  model to predict the probabilities that two cells are sisters, and custom clustering algorithm, to partition cells into lineages based on these probabilities.